psidnell/ofexport2/DOCUMENTATION.md

 ### Sorting

+The output is always sorted after the filters are executed.

 The natural sort order of items is based on their position in OmniFocus.
 It's possible to specify any attribute as the one to use for an item type: